tronprotocol/tips/tip-62.md

        Block     A  ----> B->C...........17..........--->R
        Status  solid ---> unconfirmed->...........->unconfirmed
     ```
     Initially, the slide window starts from the first unconfirmed block, the size is 1, then will increase window size as the number of unconfirmed blocks increase.
-Once windows size reach threshold say 19+1, which is R in above, then will make B statue to be solid, move into C, decrease windows size by one, which is 19.
+Once windows size reach threshold say 19+1, which is R in above, then will make B status to be solid, move into C, decrease windows size by one, which is 19.

    Notice: if there is a fork on the main chain, the longer chain will be a main chain while the shorter fork chain will store locally in DB.
 Once the longest chain is confirmed, then the local shorter chain will be invalid.